-Magteld Smith can’t hear a thing.
-Diagnosed as profoundly deaf by audiologists, her life is utterly without sound.
-In light of this her control of the piano and trumpet feels absurd.
-She grew up in a musical family and, refusing to let her disability prevent her from experiencing life in its fullest, learned the instruments in defiance of the will of the world.
+Magteld Smith can’t hear a thing – without her cochlear implant.
+Diagnosed as profoundly deaf, her life is utterly without sound.
+In light of this her achievements in medicine and academia feel absurd.
+She grew up in a hearing family and, refusing to let her disability prevent her from experiencing life in its fullest, practised endless hours of spoken language.
+Today her primary mode of communication is to read lips, facial expressions and body language in conjunction with her cochlear implant.
 This tenacity has been the mark of Smith’s life.
-It has seen her go on to become the world’s only deaf medical social researcher, focusing on deafness and hearing loss.
+It has seen her go on to become the world’s only deaf medical-social researcher, focusing on various disciplines concerning deafness and hearing loss.

-A relentless pioneer, Smith is also the only deaf South African to have acquired two Master’s degrees and a PhD.
+A relentless pioneer, Smith is also the only deaf South African to have acquired two multidisciplinary Master’s degrees and a PhD.
 But her rise to academic prowess began in sad conditions.
-Dismissing widespread professional opinion that their daughter couldn’t be taught, her parents enrolled her in school.
-But Smith’s teacher was young and lacked the experience to connect with disabled students.
-This caused a situation that frustrated both parties, until Smith moved to the De La Bat school for the deaf.
+Dismissing widespread professional opinion that their daughter couldn’t be taught, her parents enrolled her in a mainstream school.
+But Smith’s teacher was young and lacked experience and knowledge concerning a learner with deafness.
+This caused a situation that frustrated both parties, until Smith moved to the De La Bat School for the Deaf.
 The change proved a pivotal moment in her life, as she immediately connected with her new environment and began to understand herself better through it.
-By the time Smith matriculated her self-confidence had grown immensely, compelling her to pursue tertiary study in the USA after a stint of travel.
+By the time Smith matriculated her self-confidence had grown immensely, compelling her to pursue tertiary study in the USA.
+She was awarded the prestigious Humphrey Fulbright Fellowship.